roblascelles/CKOChallenge/approach.md

 * Follow clean architecture principles (equivalent to hexagonal/onion).
 * Use TDD - this combined with clean architecture, will mean the tests target the application (mocking out dependencies); increasing development speed overall.
 * .NET 6 is the latest .NET tech & has LTS - build the API in that & our application libraries in .NET Standard 2.1 to maximise potential re-use.
+* Make any calls to dependencies (DBs/acquirer etc.) async/await.

 ## Implementation